 \subsection{GNN Implementation}

-\paragraph{Node attributes:} To inform the learner, we label each node of the continuous graph with the window of visibility of the corresponding observation.
-We note that the continuous graph still does not contain any information about the transitions duration, so the learner would be blind to them.
-To compensate for this, each node $i$ of the continuous graph is labeled with information about the satellite attitude while performing observation $i$, namely, the min, max and average pitch and roll of the satellite over the observation VTW.
-Although this information is not sufficient to recover the exact duration of transitions, it allows the learner inferring them closely enough to perform well, as shown in our simulation results.
+\paragraph{Node attributes} To inform the learner, we label each node $i$ of the continuous graph $\mathcal{G}^C$ with the visibility window $W_i$.
+The continuous graph does not bring any information about the transition duration to the learner.
+To compensate for this, each node $i$ of the continuous graph is labeled with information about the satellite attitude while performing observation $i$, namely, the min, max and average pitch and roll angles of the satellite over the observation VTW.
+Although this information is not sufficient to recover the exact duration of transitions, it allows the learner to infer them closely enough to perform well, as shown in our simulation results.

-\paragraph{Graph rewiring:}
+\paragraph{Graph rewiring}

 A Message-Passing Graph Neural Network (MP-GNN) \cite{gin} uses a graph structure as a computational lattice.
 It propagates information, represented as messages, along the oriented graph edges only.
-In our case, if an MP-GNN uses only the EOSP continuous graph edges, then we explicitly forbid information to flow from future acquisitions to the present choice of the next acquisition.
-This is definitely not what we want: we want the agent to choose the next observation to schedule based on its effect on the on future conflicts.
+In our case, if an MP-GNN uses only the EOSP continuous graph edges, then information cannot flow from future acquisitions to the present choice of the next acquisition.
+This is definitely not what is desired: the agent should choose the next observation to schedule based on its effect on future conflicts.
 In other words, we want information to go from future to present tasks.
-Therefore, we have to edit the input graph before it can used by the MP-GNN.
-This is known in the MP-GNN literature as “graph rewiring”.
+Therefore, we edit the input graph before it can be used by the MP-GNN.
+This is known in the MP-GNN literature as \textquote{graph rewiring}.

 For every (precedence) edge in the continuous graph, a link pointing in the other direction is added to the rewired graph (reverse-precedence).
 Different edge types are defined for precedence and reverse-precedence edges, to enable the learned operators to differentiate between chronological and reverse-chronological links.
-The systems learns to pass information in a forward and backward way, depending on what is found useful during learning.
+The system learns to pass information in a forward and backward way, depending on what is found useful during learning.

-\paragraph{Embeddings:}
+\paragraph{Embeddings}